Grow Crown of Thorns (Euphorbia milii) in Florida

 While Florida enjoys a relatively mild winter, there are still a few considerations for Crown of Thorns during colder months:

 1. Protection: If frost is in the forecast, cover your outdoor plants with frost cloth or bring potted ones indoors.
+No need to worry South Florida and Central Florida people as there is almost no chance of frost here.

 2. Reduce Watering: Cut back on watering in winter as the plant's growth slows down.